 TMJ (temporomandibular joint) disorders are a family of problems related to your complex jaw joint and the associated muscles and connective tissues.
 Since some types of TMJ problems can lead to more serious conditions, early detection and treatment are important.

 No single treatment can resolve TMJ and myofascial disorders completely and treatment takes time to be effective.
-Dr. Kienle, Dr. Steinkeler and Dr. Gunawardena can help you have a healthier and more comfortable jaw.
+Dr. Kienle, Dr. Steinkeler, Dr. Gunawardena and Dr. Inverso can help you have a healthier and more comfortable jaw.

 Trouble with Your Jaw